stucchio/Homepage/content/alien_intelligences_and_discriminatory_algorithms.md

 ![let that be your last battlefield](/blog_media/2016/is_your_algorithm_discriminatory/star_trek.png)

 In the Star Trek episode [Let That Be Your Last Battlefield](https://en.wikipedia.org/wiki/Let_That_Be_Your_Last_Battlefield) the Enterprise encounters two human-looking aliens (as is the Star Trek custom) from the planet Cheron.
 These aliens are full of intense ethnic hatred towards each other based on historical issues on their planet.
-This episode was broadcast in 1969 and was a pretty ham-handed criticism of American racial attitudes at the time.
+This episode was broadcast in 1969; to a 2016 TV watcher like myself it comes off as a ham-handed criticism of American racial attitudes at the time.
 We, the human viewers, are of course oblivious to whatever happened on Cheron prior to this episode - most likely the human readers of my blog didn't notice that the Cheronese are mirror images of each other.
 As a result we find the hatred and conflict between the two Cheronese completely nonsensical.

 As aliens to the Cheronese, we (either the viewer or Captain Kirk) just don't care.
 Insofar as we might favor one Cheronese over the other, that would only be due to the danger or reward to the Enterprise.
 Captain Kirk cares about protecting the ship and discovering new life and new civilizations - minor aesthetic differences between two people from the same civilization are irrelevant to him.